Ante Starčević: Life

 In 1862, when Fiume was implicated in participation in protests against the Austrian Empire, he was suspended and sentenced to one month in prison as an enemy of the regime.
 In 1871 he was arrested again following the Rakovica Revolt that was launched by Kvaternik, which sought independence from Habsburg rule.
 The revolt drew both Serb and Croat peasants but was quashed after three days by Imperial troops.
 Despite having nothing to do with the rebellion, the authorities imprisoned Starčević and abolished the Party of Rights.
-He spent 75 days in prison; after his release he worked as a clerk in the law office of his nephew, David Starčević.
+He spent 75 days in prison; after his release he worked as a clerk in the law office of his relative, David Starčević.
+The two were first cousins once removed - David's grandfather (also named David) and Ante's father Jakov were brothers.
+Regardless, David referred to Ante as "uncle", and Ante referred to David as "nephew" and historiography generally accepted those labels.

 In his old age, he moved to Starčević House (Starčevićev dom), built for him by the Croatian people in 1895.
 He died in his house less than a year later, aged 73.
 According to his wish, he was buried in the Church of St Mirko in the Zagreb suburb of Šestine.
 His bust was made by Ivan Rendić.
 On his deathbed, he requested that no monuments be raised to his honor, but his statue was put up in front of Starčević House in 1998.